NatashaRy/house-price-predictor/README.md

 - `predictive_analysis.py`(Custom module) - Used to generate predictions for user-inputted house attributes.
 - `evaluate_reg.py` (Custom module) - Used to calculate performance metrics such as R² and MAE for the trained models.

 ## Credits
 This project would not have been possible without the support and guidance of the following individuals and resources:

-- [**Co-Pilot**](https://code.visualstudio.com/docs/copilot/overview): I've frequently used Co-Pilot in VScode to help me solve problems when I've got stuck and also to double-check spelling and potential typos, as English is not my native language.
+- [**Co-Pilot**](https://code.visualstudio.com/docs/copilot/overview): I frequently used Co-Pilot in VScode to solve problems and double-check spelling and typos, as English is not my native language.
-- [**Code Institute - Walkthrough Project 02 - Churnometer**](#https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+DDA101+1/courseware/bba260bd5cc14e998b0d7e9b305d50ec/c83c55ea9f6c4e11969591e1b99c6c35/): Some code in steps [04 - Feature Engineering](https://github.com/NatashaRy/milestone-project-heritage-housing-issues/blob/main/jupyter_notebooks/04-FeatureEngineering.ipynb) and [05 - Model Training and Evaluation](https://github.com/NatashaRy/house-price-predictor/blob/main/jupyter_notebooks/05-ModelTraining.ipynb) I have fully or partially used or modified code from Walkthought project 2: Churnometer to move forward with my ML model.
+- [**Code Institute - Walkthrough Project 02 - Churnometer**](#https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+DDA101+1/courseware/bba260bd5cc14e998b0d7e9b305d50ec/c83c55ea9f6c4e11969591e1b99c6c35/): Some code in steps [04 - Feature Engineering](https://github.com/NatashaRy/milestone-project-heritage-housing-issues/blob/main/jupyter_notebooks/04-FeatureEngineering.ipynb) and [05 - Model Training and Evaluation](https://github.com/NatashaRy/house-price-predictor/blob/main/jupyter_notebooks/05-ModelTraining.ipynb) was fully or partially adapted from Walkthrough Project 2: Churnometer to progress with my machine learning model.
 - [**Abacus AI**](https://abacus.ai/): I've used Abacus AI, a platform created by Bindu Reddy, Arvind Sundararajan, and Siddartha Naidu, throughout the project to discuss and review my code.
 It was particularly helpful during the data cleaning phase, especially for handling `missing values` in `GarageFinish`, which led me to switch to the `parquet` file format for better compatibility.

 ### Content